Open-Markets-Initiative/Directory/Glossary/Testing.md

-## Status
+## Testing (Status)

 Verified: Protocol has been tested on live data

-Beta: Protocol has been tested on live data but contains known issues
+Incomplete: Protocol has been tested on live data but contains known issues

-Untested: Protocol has not been tested due to lack of data
+Untested: Protocol has not been tested but is likely to work

+Beta: Protocol has not been tested and will likely contain issues

+### Notes

-Note: Untested Protocols with similar verified protocols are likely to work
+Untested protocols that are similar verified protocols are likely to work

+Beta protocols are transcribed from specification documentation but have not been tested